 That’s the $64,000 question.
 In my opinion, very little, other than, perhaps, some prudent Will planning.

 The Government hopes that the insurance industry will come to its rescue and devise some sort of pre-funded scheme.
 These were available until relatively recently, but all were withdrawn for lack of support.
-Currently, no insurers have said that they will introduce a new scheme, although one has added a high-cost option to its Whole of Life plan for a payout on the diagnosis of certain activities of daily living.
+Currently, no insurers have said that they will introduce a new scheme, although a couple have added a high-cost option to their Whole of Life plans for a payout on the diagnosis of certain activities of daily living.

 If you need some advice based upon your individual situation or that of a loved-one, just complete the form below.